dlespiau/prometheus-operator-config-example/README.md

 ## Mirroring public images to an internal repository

-Because the image names and tags used by the prometheus operator are defined in code, I've written a bit of jsonnet outputing the docker commands necessary to mirror all images used by the operator to an internal repository:
+Because the image names and tags used by the prometheus operator are defined in code, I've written a bit of jsonnet outputting the docker commands necessary to mirror all images used by the operator to an internal repository:

 ```console
 $ jsonnet -S --tla-str repository=foo.com/organization sync-to-registry.jsonnet